 Folium service lines are organized around the work buyers need to control.

-Audits, RAG, agents, software, integrations, governance, private AI, commerce AI, modernization, and AI operations become one visible service map.
+Audits, controlled retrieval, agents, software, integrations, governance, private AI, commerce AI, modernization, and AI operations become one visible service map.

 01Helps first-time buyers understand the offer quickly.